conmurphy/ccp-clientlibrary-go/README.md

 Cluster	|	CCPPublicSSHKey	|
 Cluster	|	NTPPools	|	NTP pools configrued for the cluster Cluster	|	NTPServers	|	NTP servers configured within the pools mentioned above Cluster	|	IsControlCluster	|	Whether or not this cluster is the CCP control cluster.
-For tenant <BR> clusters this should be false
-Cluster	|	IsAdopt	|
+For tenant clusters this should be false Cluster	|	IsAdopt	|
 Cluster	|	RegistriesSelfSigned	|
 Cluster	|	RegistriesInsecure	|